 );

-Using download links in a registration flow
+}Using download links in a registration flow

-On mobile, the best experience is to automatically redirect the member to their createPassUrl immediately after registration, no button tap required.
+On mobile, the best experience is to automatically redirect the member to their createPassUrl immediately after registration, with no button tap required.
 On desktop, linking to the URL will display the QR code automatically.

 Implementation flow

-- Member completes registration
+- Member completes registration.

-- Your server fetches the pass link from the Voyado API using the new member's contactId
+- Your server fetches the pass link from the Voyado API using the new member's

-- On mobile, automatically redirect to createPassUrl on page load
+contactId. - On mobile, automatically redirect to

 Device detection for automatic redirect

 On mobile, use navigator.userAgent to detect the device and trigger an automatic redirect via useEffect.
-On desktop, no redirect is needed, simply render the link and the createPassUrl will display the QR code.
+On desktop, no redirect is needed.
+Simply render the link and the createPassUrl will display the QR code.

 Example implementation (React / Next.js)